 3. PTFE Tube

-The PTFE tube prevents heat from traveling up the extruder and melting filament prematurely.
+The PTFE tube prevents heat from traveling up the extruder and melting 3D printer filament prematurely.

 4. Heater Cartridge/Heat Element